moodlync/EmotionalSync/netlify-deploy/NETLIFY_DEPLOYMENT.md

    - Also add the environment variable `USE_IDIOMATIC_VERSION_FILES` with value `true`
    - You can also try Node 16.x or 20.x if 18.x doesn't work for some reason

-   If you see warnings like "Automatic resolution through idiomatic version files like .nvmrc will be changed in a future release" or any warnings related to mise configurations:
+   If you see warnings like "Automatic resolution through idiomatic version files like .nvmrc will be changed in a future release", "unknown field `settings.idiomatic_version_files`" or any warnings related to mise:
-   - The deployment package now includes multiple version configuration files:
+   - The deployment package now includes multiple Node.js version configuration options:
-     - `.nvmrc` - Standard Node.js version file
+     - `.nvmrc` file with `18.18.0`
+     - `.node-version` file with `18.18.0`
-     - `.tool-versions` - For asdf version manager
+     - `.tool-versions` file with `nodejs 18.18.0`
-     - `.mise.toml` - Mise configuration with both tools and config sections
+     - `.mise.toml` with proper settings
-     - `.mise.config.toml` - Alternative mise configuration format
-     - `USE_IDIOMATIC_VERSION_FILES = "true"` in netlify.toml
+     - `.mise/config.toml` with proper settings
+   - These warnings are related to the version management tool "mise" and should not affect your build
+   - If builds continue to fail with version-related warnings, try specifying Node.js explicitly in the build command:
+     ```
+     export NODE_VERSION=18.18.0 && export USE_IDIOMATIC_VERSION_FILES=true && npm run build
+     ```

    If warnings about unknown fields in mise configuration persist:
+   - The deployment package now includes updated `.mise.toml` and `.mise/config.toml` files that address the following issues:
+     - Removed the deprecated `settings.idiomatic_version_files` configuration
+     - Removed the unknown field `config` section that was causing warnings
+     - Simplified the configuration to use only the minimum necessary settings
-   - The deployment package includes a `.mise-disable-warning` file to suppress Node version warnings
+     - Added a `.mise-disable-warning` file to completely suppress mise warnings
+   - If you still see warnings, try these solutions:
-   - Try removing the `.mise.toml` file and using only the `.mise.config.toml` file
+     - Remove the `.mise.toml` file entirely and use only the `.mise/config.toml` file
-   - Alternatively, directly edit the `.mise.toml` file to match the specific structure expected by your version of mise
      - Add these environment variables in Netlify settings:
        - `MISE_DISABLE_WARNINGS=true`
        - `NODE_VERSION_WARNING=ignore`
+     - Create an empty `.mise-disable-warning` file in the root directory
+   - Common mise warnings and their fixes:
+     - "unknown field `settings.idiomatic_version_files`" - Use the updated configuration that removes this field
+     - "deprecated configuration `[idiomatic_version_file_enable_tools]`" - Remove any references to idiomatic_version_file_enable_tools
+     - "mise: config error: unknown field `config`" - This field has been removed in the updated mise configuration
-   - Note that these warnings are just informational and will not affect your build functionality
+   - Note that these warnings are just informational and should not affect your build functionality, but they may cause failures in some CI/CD environments

 6. **Serverless Function Dependency Issues**:
    - If you encounter errors about missing `serverless-http` or `cors` dependencies, the following solutions have been implemented: